-7.1.
-Definitions of Temporary and Part-Time
+7.1 Definitions of Part-time and Temporary

-Definitions for part-time and temporary employment shall be as follows (these definitions shall be incorporated into the County Civil Service Rules):
+Definitions for part-time and temporary employment shall be as follows:

-Part-time: The status of an employee who is appointed to a position which is less than three quarters time (defined as not more than 1560 hours in a calendar year).
-A part-time position is ongoing in nature and anticipated to exceed six months' duration.
+Part-time: The status of an employee who is appointed to a position which is less than three quarters time (defined as not more than 1560 hours in a fiscal year).
+A part-time position is ongoing in nature and anticipated to exceed six (6) months' duration.